 1. Lowering stress

-2. Eating a good diet
+3. Eating a balanced diet

 Some foods that may help to keep cortisol levels stable include:

 Other foods that contain antioxidants can also help reduce oxidative stress.
 Some good options include: